-Women's Studies Lecture Series
+Intercultural Studies Lecture Series

-Annually, GRTS offers an evening event featuring a guest lecturer who addresses topics relevant to the study of women and gender roles from a theological and psychological perspective.
-The purpose of this series is to provide a forum where students, faculty and friends of GRTS can engage in an open dialogue about the connection between Christian worldview and gender reconciliation.
-The guest lecturers contribute sound information to help people become more informed and aware of identity issues for women, and how all individuals can seek unity regarding these issues.
+On an annual basis, GRTS offers an evening event featuring a guest lecturer who addresses intercultural issues from a biblical and theological perspective.
+The purpose of this series is to provide a forum where students, faculty and friends of GRTS can engage in an open dialogue about the connections between Christian worldview and issues of diversity.
+The guest lecturers combine recent scholarship and personal ministry experience to help people become more informed and aware of a variety of intercultural issues.
 Each of these evening events involves a lecture followed by Q & A, and concludes with a dessert buffet to provide a time of fellowship.